 It is the same love of Christ which today compel us, believers among the gentiles, to give them their Word back.
 Because “how then shall they call on Him in whom they have not believed?
 And how shall they believe in Him of whom they have not heard?
 And how shall they hear without a preacher?”
 (Rom.
 10:14).

 This is why we believe that the distribution of God’s Word has absolute priority.
 Today, but also in the future!

 Jesus tells us in the famous Olivet Discourse in Matthew 24 that “Therefore when you see the abomination of desolation, spoken of by Daniel the prophet, standing in the holy place – whoever reads, let him understand – then let those who are in Judea flee to the mountains.”
 The abomination of desolation is an idol that will be placed by the

 ‘son of perdition’ in the rebuilt Temple (2Thes 2:3–4; Rev 13).
 This event will inaugurate the greatest crisis that the Jewish people will ever face in Jerusalem and Judea.

 This is why Jesus instructs: “whoever reads, let him understand – then let those who are in Judea flee to the mountains”.

 Who else but they who have the Word available to them, will ‘read’ and ‘understand’ and ‘flee to the mountains’.
 No wonder that Peter writes: “And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place…” (2Pet 1:19).
 We are able – in light of the prophetic word – to discern the times in which we live in.
 Therefore we ought to give that light to Israel!
-This is one of the reasons why we believe that spreading the Word of God is not only important today, but also for the near future!
+This is one of the reasons why we believe that handing out the Word of God is not only important for today, but also for the near future!